ubco-cmps/data301_course/notes/week04/lab/README.md

 Those same instructions are summarized here in text:

-1. Accept the GitHub Classroom assignment for thhis lab (likely already done)
+1. Accept the GitHub Classroom assignment for this lab (likely already done)

 1. Commit and push your change to GitHub.